All courses 290 min6 chaptersBuilderanthropic

 circuit_breaker = CostCircuitBreaker(max_input_tokens=500_000)

-When circuit_breaker.check_cost raises, the query() generator raises the exception to your code and the agent stops.
+When circuit_breaker.check_cost returns permissionDecision: "deny", the current tool call is blocked before it executes and Claude receives the denial reason as feedback.
 The session JSONL is preserved, so you can inspect exactly what happened.

 Hook 4: Prompt sanitization (UserPromptSubmit)